 This paper attempts to address the possibility of real change after a hundred years of exam-based assessments that produce a single mark or grade as feedback on students' progress and abilities.
 It uses design thinking and a reframing of the assessment space to foreground an attribute-based approach that retains the diversity of aspects of a student's performance across subject boundaries.
 There are a number of rationales and concepts built into this approach that aim to divert staff and student focus from marks, content delivery, and retention, towards the development of knowledge literacies, conceptual frameworks, and a broad range of personal qualities and skills.
 Web-based software (REVIEW) developed and refined for more than a decade to facilitate this approach retains categorised student progress data through the day-to-day criterion-referenced marking of assignments and exams.
 Education research cited proposes that institutions should engage students as a partner in their personal and professional development rather than as a customer buying a degree.
 It is suggested and illustrated in this paper that the use of self-assessment and visual feedback on different categories of progress is part of the key to forming such a partnership.

-Boud, D. & Thompson, D.G.
-2015, 'The calibration of student judgement through self-assessment: disruptive effects of assessment patterns', Higher Education Research & Development, vol. 34, no. 1, pp. 45-59.View/Download from: UTS OPUS or Publisher's site
+Boud, D., Thompson, D.G. & Lawson, R. 2015, 'The calibration of student judgement through self-assessment: disruptive effects of assessment patterns', Higher Education Research & Development, vol. 34, no. 1, pp. 45-59.View/Download from: UTS OPUS or Publisher's site

 Can extended opportunities for self-assessment over time help students develop the capacity to make better judgements about their work?
 Using evidence gathered through students' voluntary self-assessment of their performance with respect to assessment tasks in two different disciplines at two Australian universities, the paper focuses on the effects of sequences of units of study and the use of different types of assessment task (written, oral, analysis, and project) in the development of student judgement.
 Convergence between student criteria-based gradings of their own performance in units of study and those allocated by tutors was analysed to explore the calibration of students' judgement over time.
 First, it seeks to replicate analyses from an earlier smaller-scale study to confirm that students' judgements can be calibrated through continuing opportunities for self- assessment and feedback.
 Second, it extends the analysis to coherently designed sequences of units of study and explores the effects of different types of assessment.
 It finds that disruptive patterns of assessment within a sequence of subjects can reduce convergence between student and tutor judgements.